-The reflexology courses are taught mainly by the principal, Jackie James (B.Sc Hons, M.A.R. ), and Assessor Tracey Curtis, M.A.R.
-However, for practical sessions you will meet a variety of ex Calming Influences students who will share their knowledge with you.
+The reflexology courses are taught mainly by the principal, Jackie James (B.Sc.
+Hons, M.A.R. ), but students will also benefit from the experience of other Calming Influences assessors and past students.

 In addition to the course fees See Prices Page the following costs will be incurred by the student:-

-Student membership of the AoR or Professional Reflexology.
-This will include insurance cover for case studies.
+Student membership of the AoR .
+This will include insurance cover for case studies

-Two white bath sized towels, lotion and foot cleanser to allow you to carry out treatments at home.
+Two bath sized towels, two face cloths, lotion and foot cleanser to allow you to carry out treatments at home.

-Reflexology couch and chair/stool.
-On the first day of the course you will be able to try a variety of couches and chairs/stools, so many students prefer to wait until they start their course to buy their couch.
-Also, some outlets offer discounts if you buy more than one couch.
-Students often get together to take advantage of these discounts.
+Reflexology couch and chair.
+On the first day of the course you will be able to try a variety of couches and chairs, so many students prefer to wait until they start their course to buy their couch.

 Why Reflexology?
 AoR Video